InsightofSPb/SSL-SegFormer/README.md

+# Modification to original solution

+Instead of ERFNet the SegFormer implementation is used.
+The implementation is taken from [here]([https://github.com/NVlabs/SegFormer?tab=readme-ov-file].
+It either can be trained using the pipeline provided via link or just pretrained weights can be downloaded either from NVlabs's [sources](https://github.com/NVlabs/SegFormer) or from [here](https://github.com/sithu31296/semantic-segmentation).

 # Semi-Supervised Active Learning for Semantic Segmentation in Unknown Environments Using Informative Path Planning

 Semantic segmentation enables robots to perceive and reason about their environments beyond geometry.